alieron/labyrinth/content/cs/cs2107/textbook RSA.md

 $$
 m = (m^e)^d \mod n
 $$
-> RSA is slow to encrypt and decrypt,
+> RSA is slow to encrypt and decrypt, try to minimize the plaintext being encrypted

 Homomorphic property ^76fe23
-- if $e$ is used to encrypt $d$ must be used to decrypt
+- encrypting with $e$ -> decrypt with $d$
-	- public can encrypt, but only one person can decrypt
+	- public can encrypt, but only one person can decrypt (only receiver can decrypt)
-- if $d$ is used to encrypt $e$ must be used to decrypt
+- encrypting with $d$ -> decrypt with $e$
-	- owner can encrypt, and the public can decrypt
+	- owner can encrypt, and the public can decrypt (authenticate owner)

 $$
 m = m^{ed} = m^{de} \mod n